MohaMehrzad/vcoin-0.1.0/tests/Token.md

 - **Fee Cap**: 1,000,000,000 tokens (1 billion tokens)
 - **Fee Calculation**: For a transfer of 100 tokens with a 1% fee, 1 token would be deducted as fee
 - **Fee Distribution**:
-  - 60% to development treasury (0.6% of transfer)
+  - 100% to development treasury (1.0% of transfer)
-  - 40% to burn treasury (0.4% of transfer)
+  - 0% to burn treasury (no automatic allocation)

 The transfer fee implementation uses SPL Token 2022's native transfer fee extension, which automatically handles fee calculation and collection during token transfers.
 Unlike traditional SPL tokens that require separate fee collection logic, this extension deducts fees automatically at the protocol level.